 This article is one of a four-part series that focuses on affordable online education, specifically online colleges and various degree programs.

-Not only do online schools charge tuition, but they also charge other fees less obvious, like enrollment or processing fees, fees for technology required, books and materials fees, and testing fees.
+Nearly half of the top universities are taking advantage of the popularity and convenience of online training by charging higher tuition than they do for offline courses.
+Others charge fees less obvious, like enrollment or processing fees, fees for technology required, books and materials fees, and testing fees.
 These can all add up to be as costly or more than attending a university in person.

-School loan assistance has so far been more difficult to obtain for online training than for real-time education.
-Scholarships are scarcer and banks are hesitant to loan money for non-standard schooling.
-For awhile even federal educational loans were not available, but that changed in 2006.
-This makes it really critical to plan finances carefully before committing to obtaining a degree online.
+So far it's been harder to get loans for online training than it has for real-time education.
+Scholarships are fewer and banks are hesitant to loan money for non-standard schooling.
+There are federal educational loans available, however, as of 2006.
+This makes it critical to plan finances carefully before committing to obtaining an online degree.

 Credit for Experience

-Portfolio evaluation can cost up to $1300 or more, and all online schools do not offer it.
-This includes instruction on how to properly prepare a portfolio of this type, and evaluation of its contents.
-At Excelsior College online, successful students can receive up to 12 experiential credits toward their degree.
+For a portfolio evaluation, online schools can charge up to $1300.
+This includes instructions on how to properly prepare a portfolio of this type, as well as the evaluation of its contents.
+Excelsior College online offers up to 12 experiential credits toward the degree of successful students.

-Obtaining a masters degree online can really work for some people, especially those with young children at home or demanding, full time jobs.
+For some people, obtaining a masters degree online can really work, especially if they have young children at home or have demanding, full time jobs.
 For others, it may be cheaper and/or more rewarding to study in a real classroom.
 It's up to the individual to figure out which.
 Check out the links below for more information.